Retirement Sanctuary for Laboratory Animals

 How and where your donations are used

-Since our sanctuary is run primarily by volunteers, all the money goes to the retirees.
+All of your money goes to the retirees.
 Some of our regular expenses are chow, produce, peanuts and other treats.
 The chow we purchase provides all the nutrients our retirees need to live a healthy life, however who wants to eat a dry biscuit for every meal?
 This is why we add variety to their diets with produce.
 Some favorites include apples, bananas, cantaloupe, and watermelon.
 Another way we add excitement to mealtime is by including treats every so often, such as peanuts or uncooked pasta for some extra crunch!

 Another regular expense is lumber and hardware.
 We use wood boards for a variety of different things such as backer boards for enclosure roofs and wind blocks to tables and swings.
 Every enclosure includes a wooden table, corner platform, and walkway connected to their house that allows our primates a place to sit off the ground.
 Recently, we have also found a way to make wide swings that provides some of our larger retirees a chance to swing that they didn't have before.
 These swings, however, require chain, clips, and eye hooks in order for them to be hung up.
-While the cost of all this hardware may not seem like much, it definitely adds up once you start making swings and platforms for 50 monkeys!

 Unfortunately, sometimes our older retirees get sick or a complication occurs.
 Thankfully, we have excellent veterinary care and medical support from local veterinarians as well as primate veterinarians from Houston, Austin, Bastrop and surrounding areas.
 Donations help cover the expense of these farm calls as well as any treatment or medication our retirees must receive.